 The police probe has been dogged by accusations of incompetence.

 In the hours after the bodies were found police failed to seal off the crime scene or close the island's port.

 Gruesome pictures of the victims' bodies also quickly emerged online, piling on the misery of their distraught families.

-Initially officers appeared to flounder in their quest for the perpetrators, with suspicion by turns falling on several other migrants, a backpacker seen drinking with the victims on the night they died, and the son of an influential village headman.
+Initially officers appeared to flounder in their quest for the perpetrators, casting suspicion on a backpacker seen drinking with Miller and Witheridge on the night they died and the son of an influential village headman.

 Police eventually arrested and charged Zaw Lin and Win Zaw Tun, also known as Wai Phyo.